logo

 Cracking pressure is a specified minimum operational pressure that determines when the valve will open and allow water to flow.

-What is water hammer?
+What is 'water hammer'?

-Water hammer proceeds when water in motion is suddenly forced to stop.
+Water hammer occurs when water in motion is suddenly forced to stop.
 When the flow of water at the leading edge comes to a stop, but the water behind it continues to move - it starts to compress.

 The build-up of the kinetic energy of the water converts to a high amount of pressure energy, creating a hydraulic shock wave that travels at almost the speed of sound, just less than 343 meters per second, through the pipeline.

-Should water hammer occur, it can completely destroy a system that could cost tens of thousands of dollars to repair.
+Should a water hammer occur, it can completely destroy a system that could cost tens of thousands of dollars to repair.

-In the event that water hammer occurs, but a water system continues to operate successfully, the repeated impact of water hammer can lead to systems and components becoming fatigued and could seriously compromise the integrity of a system.
+If a water hammer occurs, but a water system continues to operate successfully, the repeated impact of water hammer can lead to systems and components becoming fatigued and could seriously compromise the integrity of a system.

-Types of check valves
+Types of water check valves

 Check valves have many purposes and roles in a lot of applications – from your home to large industrial wastewater management models.